ryanfortner/ryanfortner.github.io/docs/about-me.md

 # About Me

-Hello, I'm Ryan, I am a Linux programmer and open-sourcerer.
+I'm Ryan, a <b id="age"></b> year old Linux programmer and open-sourcerer.
 I like to experiment with several programming languages, but I mostly use bash and c.
 I'm also interested in arm computing, especially single-board computers like the Raspberry Pi.

 My distro of choice is Debian, but I am also a fan of Arch Linux and derivatives such as Manjaro.